JettNguyen/JettNguyen/README.md

 # Jett Nguyen
-## Computer Science Student at the University of Florida 2026 🐊 | Software Engineer Intern at MARA Summer 2025 ⌨️
+## Computer Science Student at the University of Florida 2026 🐊 | Software Engineer Intern at MARA Summer/Fall 2025 ⌨️

 ### About Me 📝
 📍 Gainesville, FL / Saint Petersburg, FL<br>